T.K.O. (The Knock Out)

 T.K.O.
 (The Knock Out) is the eighth studio album by American singer-songwriter Mya.
 It is the follow-up to her album Smoove Jones (2016) and was released April 20, 2018, on her label Planet 9 to commemorate the twentieth anniversary of her debut album Mya (1998).
 Recorded between 2015–2016, T.K.O. is solely produced in its entirely by musician and producer Lamar "MyGuyMars" Edwards with additional production from Los Da Mystro, Lyle LeDuff, Hardwerk and Khirye Tyler.

 Sonically, T.K.O. is a contemporary R&B album fusing elements of 1970s and 1990s R&B with a more modern, contemporary sound and serves as departure from her previous studio effort Smoove Jones, which paid homage to traditional R&B from the 1970s, '80s, and '90s.
-T.K.O. has spawned eight singles – "Ready for Whatever", "Ready, Part II", "You Got Me", "Damage", "Knock You Out", "With You", "Down" and "Open".
+T.K.O. has spawned five singles – "Ready for Whatever", "You Got Me", "Damage", "Knock You Out" and "Open".